 Let’s begin with the tactical advice.
 Here’s a step-by-step guide to torrenting with a VPN.

-1. Pick out a VPN service.
+- Pick out a VPN service.
 VPN stands for virtual private network, and it’s a type of software that creates an encrypted tunnel between your computer and a network.
 Using a VPN hides your internet activity from your ISP.
 We compiled the best VPNs for torrenting, so that’s a great place to start.
 If you want to do your own research, we recommend double-checking that the VPN service allows torrenting, as not all apps do.
-In terms of cost, VPNs cost anywhere from $2 to $15 per month, depending on the service, the contract length, and the number of connected devices.
+In terms of cost, VPNs typically cost $2 to $15 per month, depending on whether you choose monthly billing or commit to a longer-term plan.
 There are also several free VPNs for torrenting that we’ve reviewed and recommended.

 Money-saver: Most VPN services offer a 30-day, money-back guarantee, so you can test out a service before fully committing to it.